“One of the great mistakes is to judge policies and programs by their intentions rather than their results.” Milton Friedman

 “A good working definition of fanaticism is that you are so convinced of your views and policies that you are sure that anyone who opposed them must be either stupid and decieved or have some ulterior motive.
 We are today a nation where almost everyone in the public eye displays fanaticism with every utterance.”
 Orson Scott Card, Empire

-This is now where you put actions into place to achieve your vision, working within the organisations values.
+This is now where you put actions into place to achieve your vision, working within the organization’s values.
 This is far more descriptive and measurable than perhaps the mission and vision are.
-Also strategies can be short, mid or long term.
-However they should be aligned to the vision, getting the organisation to where it wants to be.
+Also, strategies can be short, mid or long term.
+However, they should be aligned with the vision, getting the organization to where it wants to be.
 Collis and Rukstad in “Can you say what your strategy is?” identified 3 areas of strategy.

 · Advantage – value proposition

 To provide a strategy you have to have an objective to work towards, therefore a strategy should have a measurable outcome, within a timescale.
 These can act like milestones on the way to achieving the vision.

 The scope will allow employees and managers to identify where they are operating and who their customers are, and conversely where not to operate.
 This allows for decisions to be made that keep the organization focused on its objective.